ably-labs/sms-in-the-browser/README.md

 npm run dev
 ```

 The Next.js dev server will spin up, and you'll see an empty Next.JS starter app.
-We'll build our sms-in-the-browser app on top of this.
+You'll build our sms-in-the-browser app on top of this.

 ## Realtime Pub/Sub Messaging With Ably

 This app uses [Ably](https://www.ably.io/) for [pub/sub messaging](https://www.ably.io/documentation/core-features/pubsub) between the users.
 Pub/Sub stands for Publish and Subscribe, and it is a popular pattern used for realtime data delivery.
 The app will send, or `publish`, messages over an [Ably Channel](https://www.ably.io/channels).
-The clients that use the app will be `subscribed` to the channel and will be able to receive the messages.
-We'll build a UI to display messages as they are received.
+The clients using the app will be `subscribed` to the channel and will be able to receive the messages.

 ### Authentication with the Ably Service

-Vercel Next.js apps don't run traditional "server-side code"; however, you can add JavaScript files to `/pages/api/*`, and the Vercel deployment engine will treat each one as an API endpoint and manage them as serverless functions for you.
+Vercel Next.js apps don't run traditional "server-side code".
+However, you can add JavaScript files to `/pages/api/*`, and the Vercel deployment engine will treat each one as an API endpoint and manage them as serverless functions for you.

 For local development, the Next.js tools run these functions in a Node server, so they work as you would expect in your local dev environment.
-We're going to add a Next.js / Vercel serverless function to the starter code that we created earlier to authenticate our app with Ably and make it possible to start sending and receiving messages over the Ably service.
+You're going to add a Next.js / Vercel serverless function to the starter code that you created earlier to authenticate your app with Ably and make it possible to start sending and receiving messages over the Ably service.

 ### <a name="ablyandvercel">Writing the Serverless Function to Connect to Ably</a>